 - Is wireless communication a requirement?

-Fortunately, there is a modern DAQ option for nearly any application imaginable, it just takes a bit of knowhow to help thin the list.
-If you’re struggling to configure a DAQ solution that addresses your specific needs, one of our Sales Engineers would be happy to help you determine the best fit.
+Fortunately, there is a modern DAQ option for nearly any application imaginable, it just takes a bit of know-how to help thin the list.
+If you’re struggling to configure a DAQ solution that addresses your specific needs, contact one of our Sales Engineers for help with determining the best fit.